-Section 3.1 has revealed the difficulties when trying to separate the overall quality of approximation sets into distinct aspects.
+3) Incompatibility: Section III-A has revealed the difficulties when trying to separate the overall quality of approximation sets into distinct aspects.
 Nevertheless, it would be desirable if we could look at certain criteria such as diversity separately, and accordingly several authors suggested formalizations of specific aspects by means of unary indicators.
-However, we have to be aware that often these indicators do in general neither indicate that $A \triangleright B$ nor $A \nvDash B$ .
+However, we have to be aware that often these indicators do in general neither indicate that $A \triangleright B$ nor $A \nvDash B$.

-One class of indicators that do not allow any conclusions to be drawn regarding the dominance relationship between approximation sets is represented by the various diversity indicators [18][17][24][16][3][23].
-If we consider a pair $A, B \in \Omega$ with $A \triangleright B$ , in general the indicator value of A can be less or greater than or even equal to the value assigned to B (for the diversity indicators referenced above).
+One class of indicators that does not allow any conclusions to be drawn regarding the dominance relationship between approximation sets is represented by the various diversity indicators [14], [21], [23]-[26].
+If we consider a pair $A, B \in \Omega$ with $A \triangleright B$, the indicator value of A can, in general, be less or greater than or even equal to the value assigned to B (for the diversity indicators referenced above).
 Therefore, the comparison methods based on these indicators are neither compatible nor complete with respect to any dominance relation or complement of it.
-For a more detailed discussion of some of the above indicators, the interested reader is referred to [14].